ekinakyurek/compgen/README.md

   - Jupyter Notebook with Python 3 (Used for analysis of results.)

-Note that since this codebase is for reproducibility purposes you might require specific versions of the dependencies as described below.
-We dound AWS AMI: Knet-1.3.0 (ami-0469b38d93e8ab9da) compatible with the requirements here for convenience.
+Note that since this codebase is for reproducibility purposes you might require specific versions of the dependencies as described above.
+Additionally, we find AWS AMI: Knet-1.3.0 (ami-0469b38d93e8ab9da) to be compatible with the requirements here for convenience.

 ## Requirements